 Bengals may suffer from distal neuropathy and flat-chested kitten syndrome, both of which typically resolve on their own as the kitties mature.
 As they age, Bengals may develop other problems like hip dysplasia, hypertrophic cardiomyopathy, patellar luxation and progressive retinal atrophy.

-Because of their energetic nature, Bengals need a complete and balanced cat food rich in protein, such as Pro Plan Savor or Pro Plan True Nature dry and wet food.
+Because of their energetic nature, Bengals need a complete and balanced cat food rich in protein, such as Pro Plan Complete Essentials or Pro Plan True Nature dry and wet food.
 Always consult with your veterinarian if you have any questions or concerns, and slowly transition your feline companions to a new food to avoid digestive upset.

 To explore other products for your Bengal Cat, see our Product Selector.

 Bengal kittens need additional nutrients to support their growth and development.
-Consider a kitten food like Pro Plan Focus Kitten dry and wet products or Pro Plan True Nature Kitten Grain Free dry and wet products to provide your kitty everything she needs to reach her full potential.
+Consider a kitten food like Pro Plan Development Kitten dry and wet products or Pro Plan True Nature Kitten Grain Free dry and wet products to provide your kitty everything she needs to reach her full potential.

 The Bengal Cat is a hybrid of a domestic cat with the wild Asian Leopard Cat.
 The first crossbreed was performed by Jean Mill in 1963, but the hybrid wasn’t perfected until the mid-1980s.
 Today, Bengals are bred only with each other.